 Facebook and Instagram accounts are easy and can be a simple way to post pictures, promote tryouts, and keep players and parents in the loop throughout the year.
 Just be sure to not focus all of your on Facebook as there's a high chance parents aren't seeing your posts.

 A good website can be an essential aspect of running your program successfully.
 It will allow you to quickly get information out to parents and players, as well as easily being able to register your players online.

 Furthermore, a website will help draw interest to your team and keep all your relevant information in one place.
 It will act as a one-stop shop for your travel softball team.

 Never Built a website before?
 Try a simple website builder made for sports like Jersey Watch.

 After you've have verified that your program is gaining some interest around your area, you should now be ready to take the final steps towards registering your program.
 Below you will find some quick recommendations on where you can register your program.

-In conclusion, with many different options to choose from, we recommend taking your time here to discover the pros and cons of each organization and governing body.
+With many different options to choose from, we recommend taking your time here to discover the pros and cons of each organization and governing body.
 You likely can’t go wrong with picking any of these leagues but some may certainly be a better fit for your specific needs as a program.

-Figuring out how to start a travel softball team from the ground up may seem like a daunting task at first, but it doesn’t have to be.
+Figuring out how to start a travel softball team from the ground up may seem like a daunting task at first - but it doesn’t have to be.
 By starting small in the early years with just one or two age groups, you can get a better feel on how to best operate your team while keeping your expenses to a minimum.

+In future seasons you can begin to add more age groups, recruit more volunteers, and increase budgets.
 Before you know it, you may find your program branching out to multiple age groups and heading across the country to play in national tournaments!